Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-introduction.md

 * [2D Space Shooter Sample](bitesize-spaceshooter.md) - Learn more about physics movement and status effects using Netcode `NetworkVariables` and `ObjectPooling`.
 * [Invaders Sample](bitesize-invaders.md) - Learn more about game flow, modes, unconventional movement networked, and a shared timer.
 * [Client Driven Sample](bitesize-clientdriven.md) - Learn more about Client driven movements, networked physics, spawning vs statically placed objects, object reparenting.
-* [Dynamic Addressables Network Prefabs](bitesize-dynamicprefabs.md) - Learn more about the dynamic prefab system, which allows us to add new spawnable prefabs at runtime.
+* [Dynamic Addressables Network Prefabs](bitesize-dynamicprefabs.md) - Learn more about the dynamic prefab system, which allows you to add new spawnable prefabs at runtime.
+* [Multiplayer Distributed Authority Social Hub sample](bitesize-socialhub.md) - Learn how distributed authority changes the ownership of GameObjects between the clients and host.

 ## Requirements